 The Importance of Resilience in Fintech Leadership

 It’s no secret that the Micro, Small & Medium Enterprises (MSME) segment is drastically underserved in everything from credit accessibility to technology transformation.
 But let’s look at some ironic statistics.
 The MSME sector in India contributes around 30 percent to the nation's GDP and about 40 percent to India's total exports.
-The sector has more than 110 million job opportunities in India.
-It’s an undeniable fact that India’s economic growth aspirations are more dependent on the MSME sector than one would think.
-Amit Mande, Chief Revenue Officer of U GRO Capital, is on a mission to mitigate this crater.
-U GRO Capital (NSE: UGROCAP) is a DataTech lending platform bridging the small business credit gap in India.
+The sector has more than 110 million job opportunities in the country.
+India’s economic growth aspirations are closely tied to the MSME sector.
+Amit Mande, Chief Revenue Officer at UGRO Capital, is dedicated to addressing this critical need.
+UGRO Capital (NSE: UGROCAP) is a DataTech lending platform bridging the small business credit gap in India.
 Amit is a fintech leader who has withstood the test of time.
-Over the past 20 years, Amit has worked across various organizations, including multinational banks and large non-banking financial companies (NBFCs), and has been involved in the creation of several fintechs.
+Over the past 20 years, he has worked across various organizations, including multinational banks and large non-banking financial companies (NBFCs), and has been involved in building a number of business verticals.
 I recently got in touch with him and had an insightful one-on-one chat with him.
 Below is an excerpt from our exclusive interview with Amit.

-We started U GRO as a dedicated MSME lender in 2027 with a goal to address the underserved credit needs of MSMEs, which traditional institutions had overlooked.
+We started UGRO Capital as a dedicated MSME lender in 2018 with the goal of addressing the underserved credit needs of MSMEs, which traditional institutions have more often than not overlooked.
 Our first key learning was the importance of customer centricity.
-We realized that the credit gap existed because the unique challenges and cash flow patterns of MSMEs were not well understood by the industry.
-This insight led us to adopt cash flow lending as our primary approach.
+We realized that the credit gap existed because the challenges and cashflow patterns of MSMEs were not well understood by the industry.
+This insight led us to adopt cashflow lending as our primary approach.

-On the other hand, we built a team that shared our vision of becoming the largest MSME lending franchise in the country, solving problems with data and technology.
-Our team of about 25 members, drawn from various aspects of the lending industry—risk, collections, credit, business, sales, and strategy—brought together their collective knowledge and experience to address these challenges systematically.
-Together, we are well on our way to building one of the largest MSME lending franchises in the country.
+Furthermore, we built a team that shared a vision of servicing every need of every last-mile MSME.
+Our core team of about 50 members, drawn from various aspects of the lending industry—risk, collections, credit, business, sales, and strategy—brought together their collective knowledge and experience to address these challenges systematically.
+Together, we are well on our way to becoming India’s largest small business financing institution.

 How would you describe your approach to decision-making and leadership style?